Doctor’s Note: Your Essential Guide to Keratosis Pilaris

 What Makes Keratosis Pilaris Better?

-Keratosis pilaris is a skin condition that can get better or worse over time.
-Here are some ways to help lessen KP symptoms:
+Keratosis pilaris is a skin condition that can improve or worsen over time.
+Here are some ways to reduce symptoms:

-• Moisturizing: Use creams with urea and glycerin to soften the skin.
-Thicker moisturizers work best and should be applied to wet skin right after a shower.
+• Moisturizing: Use creams with urea or glycerin to soften the skin.
+Thicker creams work best and should be applied to damp skin after a shower.

 • Warm Baths: Short, warm baths can help unclog pores.
-Keep bath time short to keep natural oils on your skin.
+Keep them brief to avoid drying out the skin.

-• Humidifiers: Adding moisture to the air with a humidifier can help keep your skin hydrated.
+• Humidifiers: Use a humidifier to add moisture to the air and keep skin hydrated.

-• Avoid Tight Clothes: Tight clothing can cause friction and irritation.
+• Avoid Tight Clothes: Loose clothing helps prevent friction and irritation.

-• Gentle Skincare: Use mild soaps and avoid scrubbing too hard or trying to remove the bumps.
+• Gentle Skincare: Use mild soaps and avoid scrubbing too hard or picking at the bumps.

-• Sun Protection: Avoid too much sun, especially if you are using exfoliating products.
+• Sun Protection: Limit sun exposure, especially if using exfoliating products.

-• Diet: Eat foods rich in Omega-3 fatty acids, like salmon, walnuts, and flaxseeds.
+• Diet: Eat foods high in Omega-3s, like salmon, walnuts, and flaxseeds.

 KP